 The show launched in January 2010.
 Season One (2010) was produced for Tor.com, the website of a major science fiction book publisher.
-Season Two (2011) was produced for io9.com, a science fiction and futurism website owned by Gawker Media.
-Season Three (2012) is currently being produced for Wired.com, the website of the popular tech magazine Wired.
+Season Two (2011) was produced for io9, a science fiction and futurism blog owned by Gawker Media.
+Seasons Three through Ten (2012-20) have been produced for Wired.com, the website of the popular tech magazine Wired.
 John Joseph Adams served as full-time co-host for the first 100 episodes.
 To learn more, check out The History of Geek’s Guide to the Galaxy.